Child Development and Behavioral Health

 - psychological and psycho-educational testing

 The Division also provides psychiatric consultation to Duke Children’s Hospital inpatients, Duke Children’s Health Center outpatients, Durham Public Schools, and community health centers.
 State-of-the-art treatment services include psychopharmacological (psychotropic medication) management, cognitive-behavioral and family therapies, an intensive outpatient substance use treatment and recovery program and genetic counseling.
 Among the most common problems referred to Division clinicians are autism spectrum disorders, attention-deficit/hyperactivity disorder (ADHD), adjustment problems, alcohol and illicit substance abuse, anxiety, bipolar disorder, defiant behavior, depression, Down syndrome, fragile X syndrome, obsessive-compulsive disorder (OCD), posttraumatic stress disorder (PTSD), learning disorders, and psychosis.
 A special fragile X multidisciplinary clinic within the Division is staffed by a developmental pediatrician, a clinical child psychologist, and a genetic counselor, with access to a parent advocate for family support.

-New patients from ages 3 to college age are accepted.
+New patients from ages three to college age are accepted.
 Substance use treatment services are available for patients from ages 13-24.
 Service to families with limited income remains a priority for the Division.

 Physicians and Staff